GildedPleb/hab-guide/src/pages/poc.md

 We placed a high premium on aesthetics for this node too early in the build and the pictures do look very pretty.
-However, as we have come to realize, no HAB Node should not have 5, or even 3, or maybe even 2 of the same computer host.
+However, as we have come to realize, no HAB Node should have 5, or even 3, or maybe even 2 of the same computer host.
 The problem here is that it can introduce perverse incentives for any single manufacture, via economies of scale.
 Say, if someone realizes that the Raspberry Pi Foundation is primarily manufacturing HAB Nodes, and those RPi hosts constitute a majority of hosts in the Bitcoin Network.
 This introduces an attack